repetitioestmaterstudiorum/lecture-video-rag/README.md

 ## Description

 This repository holds a lecture video search and question answering system, which is based on retrieval-augmented generation.
-It is also the artifact of my master's thesis and the paper "Enhancing Question Answering in Lecture Videos with a Multimodal Retrieval-Augmented Generation Framework", which was accepted at AIMSA 2024.
+It is also the artifact of my master's thesis and the paper "Enhancing Question Answering in Lecture Videos with a Multimodal Retrieval-Augmented Generation Framework", which was accepted at AIMSA 2024 and published in Springer: https://link.springer.com/chapter/10.1007/978-3-031-81542-3_15

 ## Code Organization